UCR-Robotics/ee144/docs/lab8.rst

 into a single file named ``turtlebot.py`` for submission.

-**A successful demo on Gazebo is required before any implementation on the real robot**
+**A successful demo on Gazebo is required before any implementation on the real robot.**

 Submission